developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### TTSEngine
 **Applies only to devices running Android**.
-Used to specifiy the package name when a TTS engine other than Google TTS (`com.google.android.tts`) is used.
+Used to specify the package name when a TTS engine other than Google TTS (`com.google.android.tts`) is used.

 **Possible values**: